Treat Bad Body Odor with Natural Remedies

 Body odor: where, how and why?

-This is due to the reaction of certain microorganisms that “love” to live in humid place (such as those just mentioned).
+This is due to the reaction of certain microorganisms that love to live in humid places (such as those just mentioned).
 When their chosen location is sweating, the temperature rises and they can reproduce.
-It is at this moment that the bad odor is produced, because these bacterium emit certain gases.
+That’s when the bad odor is produced, because these microorganisms emit certain gases.

 Sweat and bad odor

-Using shoes that are not of good quality, that do not have good ventilation or are made with synthetic materials do not help the situation, since they do not allow the feet to evaporate the sweat and instead become a perfect environment for the proliferation of fungus and bacteria.
+Using shoes that are not of good quality, that don’t have good ventilation or are made with synthetic materials doesn’t help the situation, since they don’t allow the sweat to evaporate and instead become a perfect environment for the proliferation of fungus and bacteria.

 Did you know that your diet also has an influence in your body odor?
 It sure does.
-If we consume a lot of refined sugar, fried foods, animal fats, processed meats and foods, the body must try to eliminate a much greater quantity of accumulated toxins.
+If we consume a lot of refined sugar, fried foods, animal fats and processed products, the body must try to eliminate a much greater quantity of accumulated toxins.

 - 5 mint leaves

 - 1 cup of boiled water (250 ml – 8.5 ounces)

 Mix everything together and then let it cool, strain it and place it in a jar.
 Each day soak a cotton swab in the liquid and rub it on your underarms and your feet.